nikkilocke/AccountServer/README.md

 #Using more than 1 database

-If you want to use more than 1 database (e.g. 1 for personal finances and one for company, or 1 for each person in your household), you can run multiple copies of AccountsServer, using different configuration files for each one.
+If you want to use more than 1 database (e.g. 1 for personal finances and one for company, or 1 for each person in your household), you can run multiple copies of AccountServer, using different configuration files for each one.

 * Copy AccountServer.config in Windows Explorer:
-  * Right click on AccountsServer.config and choose "Copy" from the menu.
+  * Right click on AccountServer.config and choose "Copy" from the menu.
   * Right click on a blank space in the Windows Explorer menu, and choose "Paste" from the menu.
   * Right click on the new file (called something like "AccountServer - Copy.config"), and choose "Rename".
   * Type in a new name (e.g. **Personal.config**).
 The name **must** end with **.config**.